Table of Contents

 PERSONAL STATEMENT

 Detail-oriented and diligent professional with over 5 years of experience assisting kitchen staff in preparing food and setting up necessary equipment and material to facilitate chefs during day-to-day operations.
 Instrumental in cleaning and organising kitchen, receiving and inspecting inventory items, preparing ingredients in advance, and stocking products on shelves.
-Adept at collaborating with staff members to maintain a positive working environment.
+Adept at collaborating to maintain a positive working environment.

 WORK EXPERIENCE